appsemble/appsemble/CONTRIBUTING.md

 the pipeline for the `main` branch.

 > **Note**: Migrations are still added manually.
 Make sure the release matches any new migrations.
+> For example, if you’re releasing version `1.2.3`, make sure existing migrations in
+> `./packages/server/migrations/` are no higher than `1.2.3`.

 [dnsmasq]: http://www.thekelleys.org.uk/dnsmasq/doc.html
 [keep a changelog]: https://keepachangelog.com/en/1.0.0